MRE-Lab-UMD/abd-skin-segmentation/README.md

 ## Introduction

 ## Information on Abdominal Skin Dataset
+Summary on the paper's abdominal section (gender, skin color).

 ## Downloading Abdominal Skin Dataset
 (Give link containing all datasets together, and one with abdominal dataset only).